- Step-by-step procedures

 |

-2 | Reflect on the ways that Jewish people have been scapegoated historically and in current times.
+3 | Reflect on the ways that Jewish people have been scapegoated historically and in current times.
 Scapegoating in this context means blaming Jews individually or collectively for something, based on stereotypes or prejudices, when in reality Jews are not responsible.
 Record examples of scapegoating that you have learned about in this or other units of study and choose one example to research further.
 Make comparisons to other groups that are scapegoated today, identify some of the factors that lead to scapegoating behavior, and discuss how we can respond when we encounter scapegoating in our communities. |

-5 | In his testimony Henry Oertelt says, “I am the prime example of what can happen to people that are suffering under prejudicial circumstances and biases…and we have to learn to speak up when we see prejudice and hatred.”
+4 | In his testimony Henry Oertelt says, “I am the prime example of what can happen to people that are suffering under prejudicial circumstances and biases…and we have to learn to speak up when we see prejudice and hatred.”
 Write an essay exploring the following questions: Why do you think more people don’t speak up when they witness these types of behaviors?
 How have the individuals you have been introduced to in this unit, including Henry, helped you think about your role in your own community? |

-6 | While much media attention is often given to antisemitic and other hateful acts, the efforts of individuals and communities to combat such acts are often less publicized.
-Research examples of communities and individuals who have taken a stand against hateful acts and present in a multimedia presentation. |
+5 | While much media attention is often given to antisemitic and other hateful acts, the efforts of individuals and communities to combat such acts are often less publicized.
+Research examples of Jewish people and communities that have shown agency and resistance against this type of persecution.
+Present your findings in a multimedia presentation. |

 Zionism/anti-Zionism